leidZhang/Simple-Transaction-Manager/README.md

 ### Extension
 1. Desgin a database for the transaction manager to store transaction status and logs, making transaction recovery and monitoring more convenient.
 2. Add a selection function to allow the transaction manager to know what kind of services is needed and send prepare requests to the corresponding services.
-3. Implement input function for the transaction manager client so that users can send transacation requests based on their requirements.
+3. Provide a user friendly UI for the transaction manager client.

 ## Getting Started
 To install and run this project, you need to have the following requirements: